N. Korea's Kim promises no more nuclear or missile tests - Journal du Cameroun

 Seoul too welcomed the announcement, calling it “meaningful progress” towards the denuclearisation of the Korean peninsula.

-“It will create a very positive environment for the success of the upcoming inter-Korean and North-US summits,” the South Korean presidential office said in a statement.

-However, Japan — which has seen missiles fly over its territory — said it was not satisfied with Pyongyang’s pledge, adding North Korea did not mention “abandonment of short-range and medium-range ballistic missiles”.

-Kim gave no indication he might be willing to give up what he called the North’s “treasured sword”.
+But Kim offered no sign he might be willing to give up what he called the North’s “treasured sword”, saying its possession of nuclear weapons was “the firm guarantee by which our descendants can enjoy the most dignified and happiest life in the world”.

 Pyongyang has made rapid technological progress in its weapons programmes under Kim, which has seen it subjected to increasingly strict sanctions by the UN Security Council, the United States, the European Union, South Korea and others.